keithalewis/math/ep.md

 ## Remarks

+This paper does not use the notion of equilibrium to claim the so-called market portfolio is efficient.
+The notion of equilibrium for a one-period model is problematic since it does not allow for a sequence of market clearing trades allowing convergence.

-Some reviewers have claimed this result could not possibly be true.
+Some reviewers have claimed our stronger version of the CAPM could not possibly be true.
 "Everyone knows" the CAPM formula only holds for expected values, not as equality of random variables.
 When I pointed out that it is simply a mathematial statement, so either there is a mistake in the derivation or a counterexample, the reponses were that it _was_ in fact a known result.
 One reviewer claimed "This is demonstrated early on in any graduate level presentation of the efficiency frontier and is the result you speak of.
 It does not need a citation."
 So far, no one has been able to provide a prior reference.

 ## References
 <!--